 In Oxford 1,832 students sought psychological help in 2013 to 2014 compared with 453 in 2003 to 2004.
 The University of Bristol also had a sharp rise, with 1,906 students seeking help in 2013 to 2014 compared with 710 in 2006 to 2007 when the university started collecting the data.
 Bristol said more students have been seeking help in the recent academic year, running at 1,833.

 In London, the figures have also been rising sharply.
 King’s College, Imperial and UCL have all seen the number of students seeking help more than double in a decade.
 King’s said partial figures for 2014 to 2015 showed 1,514 students sought help in the first term and a half, almost as many as in the entire 2013 to 2014 academic year.
 The Russell Group said it was investing heavily in pastoral services.

 How to support students moving to university

-His suggestions for parents helping to transition their children for university are:
+Suggestions for parents helping to transition their children for university include: